Please Don't Eat the Daisies (film): Production

 MGM acquired rights to the book for $75,000.
-Kerr stipulated that they had to fictionalize everything to avoid additional publicity for her family.
+Jean Kerr stipulated that they had to fictionalize everything to avoid additional publicity for her family.

 Reception

 According to MGM records the film earned $5,150,000 in the US and Canada and $1.9 million elsewhere, resulting in a profit of $1,842,000.

 Bosley Crowther of The New York Times found the characters "over-eager, over-witty and overwrought—and also undernourished with the substance of good solid farce."
 Variety declared, "Yarn launches with a couple of belly laughs, and this high degree of merriment is sustained more or less through its entire 111-minutes' running time, long for a comedy but so well turned out here that it's seldom in need of shearing."
 Philip K. Scheuer of the Los Angeles Times wrote that "any resemblance between Lawrence Mackay and any drama critic I ever heard of is purely coincidental.
 What resemblance remains between the essays and the movie I can't say—except that the movie certainly isn't very funny."
 Harrison's Reports declared, "Although the humor is more of the hearty chuckle than belly laugh variety, there is enough of it to give a merry effect which is delicately balanced against the seriousness of the problems of a professor turned drama critic."
 John McCarten of The New Yorker wrote, "One and all try hard to amuse, but the screenplay defies them."